Can discrete-time analyses be trusted for stepped wedge trials with continuous recruitment?: Discussion

 \section{Discussion}

-Our current study has two sets of primary findings.
-First, our results provide empirical evidence addressing the methodological challenges identified by Hooper and Copas,\cite{Hooper2019} who noted that SW-CRTs with continuous-time recruitment requires special consideration at both design and analysis stages, but the stepped wedge literature had not differentiated closely between continuous recruitment and discrete sampling.
-Although the CONSORT 2010 extension for SW-CRTs required transparent reporting of recruitment mechanisms,\cite{Hemming2018a} the analytical implications of continuous recruitment have remained unclear.
-Our simulations demonstrate that discrete-time linear mixed models yield consistent intervention effect estimates under continuous recruitment, given that the intervention effect structure is correctly specified.
-This robustness of discrete-time linear mixed models holds across all 24 scenarios in Table \ref{tab:overview}, including different true models that consider continuous or discrete period effects, fixed or random intervention effects, constant or exposure-time-dependent intervention effects, and the presence of a CTD correlation structure.
-Second, although the point estimate is consistent, achieving valid statistical inference depends critically on the choice of variance estimator.
-Under continuous recruitment, model-based variance estimators systematically underestimate empirical variances in most scenarios, with this underestimation being most severe under EXCH, which is the most restrictive of the three correlation structures considered in this article.
-One exception occurs in scenarios without an random intervention effect, where model-based variance estimators under NE and DTD structures may overestimate empirical variances.
-Importantly, only the RVE with the MD correction consistently achieves nominal coverage across all scenarios in Table \ref{tab:overview}.
-This finding is especially important given that 95.1\% of cross-sectional SW-CRTs implement continuous recruitment, but common practice mainly relies on discrete-time linear mixed models.
+Hooper and Copas\cite{Hooper2019} have noted that SW-CRTs with continuous-time recruitment require special consideration at both the design and analysis stages, yet the existing stepped wedge literature had not closely distinguished continuous recruitment from discrete sampling.
+Although the CONSORT 2010 extension for SW-CRTs requires transparent reporting of recruitment mechanisms,\cite{Hemming2018a} the analytical implications of continuous recruitment have remained unclear.
+In light of this context, our study convey several main messages.
+First, our simulations show that discrete-time linear mixed models yield consistent intervention effect estimates under continuous recruitment, provided the intervention effect structure is correctly specified.
+This robustness holds across all scenarios in Table~\ref{tab:overview}, spanning continuous and discrete period effects, the presence or absence of a random intervention effect, constant and exposure-time-dependent intervention effects, and a CTD correlation structure.
+Second, although the point estimate is consistent, valid inference depends critically on the choice of variance estimator.
+Under continuous recruitment, model-based variance estimators systematically underestimate the empirical variances in most scenarios, most severely under EXCH, the most restrictive of the three discrete-time correlation structures considered.
+The exception arises in scenarios without a random intervention effect, where the NE and DTD structures may instead overestimate the empirical variances.
+Only the RVE with MD correction consistently achieves nominal coverage across all scenarios in Table~\ref{tab:overview}.
+This finding endorses wider use of the bias-corrected RVE in stepped wedge designs, especially given that 95.1\% of cross-sectional SW-CRTs use continuous recruitment, while common practice still relies primarily on discrete-time linear mixed models.
+Third, to assess how closely the discrete-time working models approximate the true CTD data-generating process, Simulation Study VIII fits the CTD correlation structure as a working model.
+DTD and the discrete-period CTD model produce similar model-based 95\% CI coverage across both configurations, indicating that DTD effectively captures the essential features of the underlying continuous-time correlation structure.
+This close agreement, however, comes at a substantial computational cost: at $I = 32$, a single CTD fit requires roughly an hour on average, against less than a second for each discrete-time working model.
+These results further support DTD as a computationally efficient and statistically valid approximation to the true CTD model in practice.